MENU IVY GROVE SURGERY ivy.gs

 MB BS, DFSRH, MRCGP

 Dr Greer joined the practice in 2014 as a salaried doctor and became a partner in 2016.
 She offers a full range of general practice care.
 She is the lead doctor in women's health, staff wellbeing, cancer and palliative and end of life care.
+She is a clinical supervisor for GP trainees.

 Dr V Neely (female), Plymouth 2011